The Courts have to ensure that their decisions are enforced and are never happy when you break family court orders.

 - has no “reasonable excuse for contravening” the order under s 70NAE or any other “reasonable

-Case study Of Contravention Application
+Case study Of Contravention Application – mother not complying with court orders

 In the case of Irvin & Carr FamCA 492, a mother was ordered not to relocate from the Sunshine Coast to Byron Bay.